lilipach/foodKit/README.md

 # foodKit
 Full stack website for logging recipes and finding new recipes.
-Application utilizes the mealDB API and Ajax.
+Application utilizes the mealDB API and AJAX.

 Tech stack:
 - HTML